 I first started making yogurt in my slow cooker years ago to save money on organic yogurt.
 I’m breaking down the cost below for you.

-My family of 6 has been going through A LOT of yogurt, and it felt like the right time to bring homemade crockpot yogurt back into the mix.
+My family of 6 had been going through a whole lot of yogurt, and it felt like the right time to bring homemade crockpot yogurt back into the mix.

-You’ll need a crockpot (of course) for this how to, plus a thermometer.
-I use my handy meat thermometer, but a candy thermometer works well too.
+You’ll need a crockpot (of course) for this how-to, plus a thermometer.
+I use my handy meat thermometer, but a candy thermometer works well too to make your own yogurt.

 Homemade organic yogurt versus store bought organic yogurt

 I’m sharing the costs at my local grocery store.
-Of course, prices vary depending on where you live, so definitely check out those out and compare for yourself.
+Of course, prices vary depending on where you live, so definitely check those out and compare for yourself (2014 prices).

 Non-organic yogurt would also cost less, so definitely compare if that’s the route you’d like to go.

-Here’s what you need for homemade crockpot yogurt
+Here’s what you need to make your own homemade yogurt

 - crockpot